The Passivhaus Handbook

 Biographical note (a single note referring to all contributors to a product – see PR.8.17 for a biography which is linked to a single contributor)

-Janet is a chartered architect with over 20 years’ experience.
-She is also a Certified Passivhaus Designer and holds an MSc in Architecture: Advanced Environmental & Energy Studies.
+Janet is a chartered architect.
+She is a Certified Passivhaus Designer and holds an MSc in Architecture: Advanced Environmental & Energy Studies.
 Janet has a history of working in sensitive settings (conservation areas, listed buildings, historic parks) and therefore is familiar with the use of traditional and natural materials.
 In more recent years a growing appreciation of the importance of sustainable building practice (and a growing dissatisfaction with mainstream building practice and culture) has lead to a process of re-education and re-evaluation, culminating in a new focus on the implementation of low-energy design principles and in more collaborative teamworking.

-Adam was previously employed in the NHS, then, in Berlin, in foreign language training and, back in the UK, in information technology.
-He is a Certified Passivhaus Consultant and member of the AECB (the Sustainable Building Association) and holds a postgraduate diploma in Architecture: Advanced Environmental & Energy Studies from the Centre for Alternative Technology (CAT).
+Adam is a Certified Passivhaus Consultant and member of the AECB (the Sustainable Building Association) and holds a postgraduate diploma in Architecture: Advanced Environmental & Energy Studies from the Centre for Alternative Technology (CAT).
 Studying at CAT has been a great opportunity for Adam to consider different approaches to ‘sustainability’ and ‘resilience’ as they affect building practice.

 - The Passivhaus Handbook - A practical guide to constructing and retrofitting buildings for ultra-low energy performance